 You can also use subscription services to Peloton, Zwift and other compatible apps if you prefer.
 These services won’t stream directly through the VeloCore, but you can set up your own device to follow along with your favorite third-party apps.

 If intensely energetic instructors aren’t quite your style, you’ll appreciate JRNY’s more laid-back approach.
 That’s not to say these classes aren’t motivational and challenging; there’s just a greater emphasis on friendly coaching and one-on-one training.
-Certain adaptive workouts feature a virtual coach to guide you through and keep you on track.
-MYX offers a similar setup.
-Where Peloton pulls ahead with its group-based classes, VeloCore and MYX stand out if you prefer a more intimate workout experience.
+MYX bikes offer a similar experience.
+Where Peloton pulls ahead with its group-based classes and leaderboards, you’re only competing against yourself on the VeloCore and MYX bikes.

 Not up for an instructor-led workout?
 Your JRNY membership includes the Explore the World app with over 25 virtual destinations, so you can ride around the world from the comfort of your home.
 Bowflex definitely has the advantage over Peloton in this category.
 Not only can you select a variety of routes around the world, you can even customize each session by selecting your favorite music genre.

-Another feature that’s unique to the VeloCore is its easily accessible Bowflex Radio and video subscription services such as Disney+, Prime Video, Hulu and Netflix.
+Another feature that’s unique to the VeloCore is that you can easily access and stream Bowflex Radio and popular video subscription services such as Disney+, Prime Video, Hulu and Netflix.
 You’ll need your own account to access these services.

 Ride & Comfort